Logiqx/gps-guides/detective.md

 - $PLSR - Locosys prefix?
 - $PSRF - SiRF prefix

-The firmware included a lot of obvious debug messages and it was noted that there was also a reference to SiRFDRive.
+The firmware included a lot of obvious debug messages and it was noted that there was also a reference to SiRFDrive.

-You may recall seeing EHVE in m/s x 10<sup>2</sup> in message ID 41 (geodetic navigation data, SiRFDRive only) of the SiRF binary protocol.
+You may recall seeing EHVE in m/s x 10<sup>2</sup> in message ID 41 (geodetic navigation data, SiRFDrive only) of the SiRF binary protocol.

 There were no references to either MediaTek, MTK or $PMTK in the GT-31 firmware.